Plonkish Arithmetization

 the next is to collect all these vectors so we can build just one relationship with which the protocol can progress;

 Next up is to interpolate these vectors to obtain a polynomial, the nature of this interpolation is unique, and this interpolation would be done on the Domain of the roots of unity.
-But our example would encounter a problem seeing that the size of the vector is 33 which is not a power of 22 which is needed to manipulate/obtain a multiplicative sub-group over the Domain root of unity which would be useful in the protocol as we progress.
-To solve our little problem would extend the vectors Zero before carrying out the interpolation over the root of unity ω\omega when nn is 4;
+But our example would encounter a problem seeing that the size of the vector is 3 which is not a power of 2 which is needed to manipulate/obtain a multiplicative sub-group over the Domain root of unity which would be useful in the protocol as we progress.
+To solve our little problem would extend the vectors Zero before carrying out the interpolation over the root of unity ω when n is 4;

 These are the resulting vectors after the extension;